AMBER AND RUSSET - LATE COLOUR CHANGE GENES

 During the 1990s, some purebred Norwegian Forest Cats in Sweden produced chocolate/lilac and cinnamon/fawn offspring.
 However, those colours are not found in the purebred Norwegian Forest Cat gene pool.
 Had the gene pool become polluted by someone, perhaps generations ago, breeding their Norwegian Forest Cat to another breed?
 Was it a spontaneous mutation?
 Crossing of those cats with known chocolate and cinnamon colour cats of other breeds ruled out chocolate/lilac and cinnamon/fawn genes.
 These cats were a totally new colour, peculiar to the Norwegian Forest Cat gene pool and dubbed the "X Colours".
 They are now called Amber and Light Amber.
 The Amber effect is due to the extension gene (also called red factor) which controls the production of red and black pigment.
 The dominant version of the gene produces normal black pigment in the coat while the recessive version produces red pigment.
 The name comes from the effect of black or brown pigment not being extended throughout the whole coat, but being restricted to the skin of the extremities and to the eyes (for example in bay horses).

 This Norwegian Forest Cat was bred by Yve Hamilton Bruce from a silver mackerel tabby female (imported from Denmark) and a classic red tabby and white male.
 The result was 1 silver tabbies and 2 silver tabbies with white.
-At just over 3 months old, this silver and white tabby male developed a large patch of bright red hair on his back which continued to spread.
-Eventually the whole fur will become amber.
+At just over 3 months old, this silver and white tabby male developed a large patch of bright red hair on his back (as shown) which continued to spread until he was completely amber.
 The effect of amber during the colour-change stage depends on the original colour - solid black or blue, bicolour or tabby.
 The cat pictured is not a typical amber as it has the silver gene so the amber effect is overlaid on silver.

 A non-agouti amber Norwegian forest Cat resembles a silver tabby, but has a distinctive black nose and black paw-pads instead of the pink/reddish nose with black outlining found on conventional silver tabbies.
 The photo below shows a non-agouti amber.
 According to Rui Pacheco, although this cat is clearly non-agouti because of the black nose, he has the phenotype of a silver shaded.
 Rui's theory is that the amber gene invalidates the action on the non-agouti gene; wide-banding will further lighten the base colour giving a very pale cat with black nose and paws.
 Amber cats are basically black cats with a colour modifier that affects the deposition of pigment on the hair shaft, but not the skin colour.
 That is why in non-agouti cats the nose remains black and in agouti cats it remains pink.